 Beyond the ordinary

-Over the 25 years we have been selling Russia we have:
+Over the 25 years we have been arranging trip to Russia we have:

 - Organised a wedding weekend for 300 people.